-Given the largely consistent probability of encountering threat spectrum UXO (identified in Section 5) across the Study Site during the construction and installation phase of works, at a worst-case scenario, the UXO risks to construction and cable installation works are assessed as HIGH across the majority of the Study Site.
-Nonetheless, given the reduced likelihood of encountering WWII-era naval mines close to the shore, a small area of MEDIUM risk has been defined in the nearshore sectors of the export cable corridors.
-The UXO risk zones are evidenced and depicted at Figure 5 and is elevated compared to the UXO risk zones for GI and enabling works, due to the increased probability of encountering and initiating UXO during linear cable installation operations.
+Given the consistent probability of encountering threat spectrum UXO (identified in Section 5) across the Study Site during the construction and installation phase of works, at a worst-case scenario, the UXO risks to construction and cable installation works are assessed as HIGH across the entire Study Site.
+The homogeneous UXO risk level at the Study Site is evidenced and depicted at Figure 5 and is elevated compared to the UXO risk zones for GI and enabling works, due to the increased probability of encountering and initiating UXO during linear cable installation operations.